Guide

 Tracking solutions:

-• Time-tracking apps: Clock in/out from your phone to capture exact billable hours
+• Use time-tracking apps: Clock in and out from your phone to capture exact billable hours.

-• Expense apps: Photograph receipts and assign them to specific jobs instantly
+• Use expense apps: Photograph receipts and assign them to specific jobs instantly.

-Result: Complete job information available instantly when creating invoices.
+Result: You have complete job information instantly when you create invoices.

 7. Should you accept online payments?

-Online payment options reduce payment times, and the move toward digital systems like e-invoicing is estimated to provide benefits to the Australian economy of $28 billion over ten years by eliminating friction.
+Online payment options reduce payment times by letting customers pay immediately when it's convenient.
+Experts estimate the move toward digital systems like e-invoicing will provide $28 billion in benefits to the Australian economy over ten years.

-Why online payments work: Customers can pay immediately when convenient, rather than waiting to write and mail cheques.
+Why online payments work: Customers can pay straight away rather than waiting to write and mail cheques.

 Payment method options:

-When to implement: If customers regularly pay late or you want to improve cash flow consistency.
+When to implement: Consider online payments if customers regularly pay late or you want more consistent cash flow.

 8. Train your customers to pay on time